 Install with AVB Backflow Preventer

-Note: When using the - AVB add-on, the discharges must not be connected together indoors.
+Note: When using the - AVB add-on, the discharges must not be connected together indoors at all.

 The discharge for Basepump in this application must be self-draining to the exterior.
 Any connection to a drain outside MUST have an air gap to prevent blockage or back siphon to occur, rendering the AVB inoperable.
 See Back-flow Prevention.